 Immunoglobulin Transition – Canadian Blood Services

 In November 2017, Canadian Blood Services renegotiated contracts with suppliers for plasma protein therapies for the period of 2018-2021.
 CIPO took part as a stakeholder representative on the selection committee.
 The outcomes of the tender process resulted in changes in IVIG and SubQ across Canada for a large amount of patients.
-This transition will be completed by the end of 2018.
+This transition was completed at the end of 2018.

 Compensation for the donation of plasma and blood has been a controversial topic in Canada for the last few years.
 The Immunoglobulin (IVIG or SubQ) that treats primary immunodeficiency patientsis made from plasma.
 Canada is currently only producing enough plasma to fulfill 17% of our plasma needs.
 The other 83% is bought from the United States, from compensated US donors.